zlatozar/TigerLanguage/BackEnd/Notes.md

 #### Building the Interference Graph

-**Two temporaries can be allocated to the same register if there is no edge connecting them**
+**Two temporaries can be allocated to the same register if there is no edge connecting them**.
+In other words:
+Each node in the inteference graph represents a temporary value; each edge `(t1, t2)` indicates a pair of temporaries that **cannot** be assigned to the same register.

  Based on the liveness analysis, we know where each variable is needed.
 However, during register allocation, we need to answer questions of the specific form: are variables **u**